psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 You can check out the main [Google careers site](https://careers.google.com/) to find jobs that you feel would be a good fit.

 Referrals often help, so if you know someone already at Google, ask them to refer you.
-If you don't know anyone at Google, you've already applied and haven't heard back in a while, feel free to send me a note with your CV and I'll see if there's something I can do.
+If you don't know anyone at Google, you've already applied and haven't heard back in a while, check out [my post on tips for preparing your resume](https://psc-g.github.io/resume/google/2020/03/09/preparing-your-resume.html).
 Note that this still does not guarantee you will get called for an interview.
 Unfortunately I know very little about how candidates are selected for interviews, and have very little influence on that process.

 ## How do I prepare for the Google interview?